JetBrains/teamcity-documentation/topics/server-health.md

 ### Agent Configuration

 TeamCity displays a notification if agents are not running the recommended Java 8: this report shows all the agents running under Java earlier than version 1.8.

+### Multinode Setup Misconfiguration

+For a [multinode setup](multinode-setup.md), TeamCity might display health reports in the following cases:

+#### Main Node is Inactive

+_The main node has been inactive for N minutes_.

+If this is a planned inactivity (a restart or upgrade), you can ignore this message — it will disappear once the main node is active again.
+Otherwise, please log in to the main node server and check the status of the TeamCity process.

+If there is no TeamCity process or the server is down and cannot be recovered shortly, you can assign the "[Main TeamCity node](multinode-setup.md#Main+Node+Responsibility)" responsibility to the current or some other node on the __Nodes Configuration__ page.

+#### Different Versions of Main and Secondary Servers

+_The secondary node version doesn't match the current server version_.

+In this case, you need to [update the secondary node](multinode-setup.md#Upgrade%2FDowngrade) to the same version as of the main TeamCity Server.

+#### No Proxy Server in Multinode Setup

+_Multinode setup doesn't have a proxy server._

+To set up a high-availability TeamCity installation, you need to [configure a reverse proxy](multinode-setup.md#Proxy+Configuration).

 <anchor name="ServerHealth-WebSocketconnectionissues"/>